dobe4ever2/FLSolverBot/README.md

 `node src/bot.js`

 # Overview
-This is a Telegram bot that solves fantasyland hands for open face chinese poker
+This is a Telegram bot that solves fantasyland hands for open face chinese poker.
+Currently it only responds to admin's Telegram ID.

 # How it works
 1. User sends a screenshot of the poker table to the telegram bot